 Often approximately 3/4" or so back from the tip of the tongue;

-Commonly placed with the top a little further back than the bottom (This allows the top of the jewelry to lean slightly back, away from the teeth, and towards the higher part of the upper palate where there is more room in the mouth);
+Commonly placed with the top a little further back than the bottom (This allows the top of the jewellery to lean slightly back, away from the teeth, and towards the higher part of the upper palate where there is more room in the mouth);

 Usually placed just in front of the attachment of the lingual frenulum (web under the tongue).